 The bigger pattern

 If you're working through our published 4-rule nutrition framework or trying to defend your muscle during GLP-1 weight loss, the sheet-pan dinner is the most repeatable execution of "protein first."
-Pick two — chicken thighs Monday, salmon bowl Thursday — and rotate them.
+Pick two.
+Chicken thighs Monday, salmon bowl Thursday.
+And rotate them.
 That's the whole strategy.

 The simplest weeknight habit you can build is one good dinner you can make in 30 minutes, four servings at a time.
 This is one of them.